wulff/vagrant-jenkins/README.md

 1. Download and install Vagrant: http://vagrantup.com/
 2. Clone this repository using the `--recursive` flag (to get the submodules).
 3. Go to the root of the repository and run `vagrant up`.
+Building the virtual machine takes approximately twenty minutes.

 Getting started